nina-mir/fridge_app_course_project/credentials/README.md

 2. SSH username : ubuntu
 3. SSH password or key: File TeamCSC103.pem
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
-Mysql HostName: 0.0.0.0 Port: 3306.
+Mysql HostName: refrigerator-db.c4p7z07xl4sc.us-east-1.rds.amazonaws.com Port: 3306.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username: root
+5. Database username: admin
-6. Database password: sfsuteam103
+6. Database password: password
-7. Database name (basically the name that contains all your tables): refrigerator.
+7. Database name (basically the name that contains all your tables): refrigerator_db.
 8. Instructions on how to use the above information.
 To look at our web: just copy URL above and paste it on any browser.
 Use the command "ssh -i "TeamCSC103.pem" ubuntu@ec2-34-224-23-175.compute-1.amazonaws.com" to access our instance.
 If this command if needed "chmod 400 TeamCSC103.pem".
-To access our database first you need to access our ec2 instance.
-After that use "mysql -u root -p" and database password to access our database or access using the mySQL workbench.
-See the ManageServerConnection.png for setting.
+To access our database, Use the command "mysql -h refrigerator-db.c4p7z07xl4sc.us-east-1.rds.amazonaws.com -P 3306 -u admin -p" using the terminal.
+After entering you will be prompted to enter password.
 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>
 ## <strong>Failure to do so will result it points be deducted from milestone submissions.</strong><br>